Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 Restaurant vs. Street Food Differences:

-- Restaurants: More formal sharing style, individual rice portions
+- Restaurants: More formal sharing style with individual rice portions

 - Street food: Often individual servings, more casual eating